colebolebole/minecraftserverstarter/readme.md

-Minecraft Server Starter does what the name says, starts up your minecraft server with a discord bot! (made by ower396#6099) i tweaked it a little bit!
+Minecraft Server Starter is a minecraft server wrapper that starts up your minecraft server with a discord bot! (made by ower396#6099) i tweaked it a little bit!

 Commands